Meet the midwives, they are responsible for setting goals, staffing and overseeing activities and assisting in implementation of programs in Guatemala

 When my aunt was pregnant with my cousin, the responsibility fell to me.
 She called me when she went into labor.
 When I felt my aunt’s forehead, I just knew, and I announced “the baby is ready.”
 Word spread in the village, and other neighbors began calling me to attend them in their deliveries.

 I never attended school, never learned to read or write, and was married with three children of my own.
 However, my father, who had had some medical education, instructed my husband that he was to allow me to work as a midwife.
 I received 2 years of training through the Red Cross, carrying my youngest child to clinical practice on my back.
-I eventually met a midwife from an ACAM founder, who taught me more specific midwifery hand skills and invited me to join the ACAM group.
+I eventually met a midwife who taught me more specific midwifery hand skills.

-I have been an ACAM midwife for 12 years.
-At the age of 17, I was the youngest midwife in ACAM history to earn the Ministry of Health certification in midwifery.
+I have been a midwife for 12 years.
+At the age of 17, I earn the Ministry of Health certification in midwifery.

-My first experience with midwifery was watching my mother, Santos, an original ACAM founder, taking care of women in our community.
+My first experience with midwifery was watching my mother, Santos taking care of women in our community.
 I grew up playing doctor, hoping to one day attend medical school.
 Unfortunately, I was one of 5 children, and my family couldn’t afford University expenses.

 Thanks to MMI, I was given a scholarship.
 While continuing to work at the birth center, I also participated in a 3-year nursing program with the local university.
 I want to continue my important and fulfilling work as a midwife, and I am already thinking about how else I will incorporate my nurse identity into my future career choices.